robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Fix implementation bugs:
-  - Serum crashed and audio engine froze while browsing through Serum presets in the browser?
   - KiloHearts plugins create a ridiculous amount of file descriptor leaks in wineserver when esync is enabled.
 I haven't come across any other plugins that do this.
 Not sure if this is fixable in yabridge.